sandcforge/myfancyapp-webserver/README.md

 After signin, JWT is attached to the http request authenticaiton header to access authorized pages, like the user profile page or the app editing pages.

+The invalid JWT will redirect the page to user signin page.

 ### User Signin JWT Payload Format

 ```json